• Skip to main content

 Ingredients

 • Pork chops.
-I use boneless, animal welfare verified pork chops and trim off any excess fat.
+I use boneless, animal welfare-verified pork chops for my Schnitzel and trim off any excess fat.
 If they're thick, I cut them in half lengthwise.

 • Flour.
-I use AP flour.
+I use all-purpose flour.
 This is for the first layer of pork breading and helps create that bubbly breading.

 • Eggs.
 The whole egg.
 About 1 per person.
 This is the second layer of breading.